Payne-Philippin's overdetermined problems on compact surfaces: Abstract

-where $\Omega$ is a connected, orientable, compact Riemannian surface with smooth boundary $\partial \Omega$, and $\sigma_1$ is the first non-zero Steklov eigenvalue of $\Omega$.
-We give a complete characterization of $\Omega$ when the overdetermined problem is solvable.

-Precisely, we prove that the overdetermined problem above admits a (nontrivial) solution if and only if $\Omega$ is conformally equivalent to either the flat unit disk or a flat cylinder $[-L,L]\times S^1$ for certain $L\ge L_0$ by a conformal transformation which (up to scaling) is an isometry on the boundary.
-In particular, we completely determine the compact domains in $\mathbb{R}^2$ or in $\mathbb{H}^2$ such that the overdetermined problem is solvable.
+where $\Omega$ is a connected compact Riemannian surface with smooth boundary $\partial \Omega$, and $\sigma_1$ is the first nonzero Steklov eigenvalue of $\Omega$.
+We prove that this overdetermined problem admits a nontrivial solution if and only if $\Omega$ is $\sigma$-homothetic to either the flat unit disk or a flat cylinder $[-T,T]\times S^1$ for some $T\ge T_1$.
+This gives a complete answer to the question raised by Payne and Philippin in [Z.~Angew.~Math.~Phys. \textbf{42}(6), 864--873, 1991] for $\sigma=\sigma_1$ and arbitrary surfaces.
+In particular, we completely characterize compact domains in 2-dimensional space forms for which the overdetermined problem is solvable.